gurungkshitij/gurungkshitij.github.io/_posts/2025-08-01-DeepFakeDetection.md

 - Project Goal: Predict the 2025 Ballon d'Or winner and top 30 nominees.
 - Data Acquisition: Gathered player statistics and historical records from multiple football data platforms, including FBref.com, FIFA, UEFA, and France Football.(Our raw data has 11,360 players with 117 features. )
 - Data Scope: Analyzed player statistics from Europe’s top 5 leagues, World Cup, UEFA Champions League, Euro Cup and Copa America (2020-2024).
-- Data Preprocessing: Cleaned and preprocessed the data by handling missing values, removing duplicates, and filtering out goalkeepers.
-- Feature Engineering: Developed and normalize 117 player features, including passing, defensive, possession, and standard statistics, individual awards, team achievements, and social media reach; normalized key performance metrics per 90 minutes played and average seasonal playing time; combined statistics across tournaments using weighted strategies based on tournament prestige; and created percentage features, such as percentage of short pass completion and successful take-ons.
-  - For example, if Lionel Messi played for PSG in tournaments such as Ligue1, Champions League, and World Cup during 2021-2022 season then we multipled the three rows with weights and summed them to form one row for 2021-2022 season.
-'Playing Time_Min' and 'Playing Time_90s' were aggregated using sum across the tournaments rather than weighted sum because it preserves the actual playing time as the denominator for the rate statistics like ‘goals_per90min’, while weighted sums of other statistics capture the impact of tournament prestige on their overall output.
-  - To avoid inflation by low-minute players for per_90min_played stats, we multiplied a player’s stats with the ratio of playing time and mean season playing time if they player played less minutes than season average playing time.
-- Nominees Classification Model Development: Built a classification model (using stacked ensembles of Gradient Boosting, XGBoost, and LGBM) to predict Ballon d'Or top 30 nominees.
-  - Address Class Imbalance: Implemented SMOTE and class weighting techniques to handle the imbalance between nominees and non-nominees.
-- Feature Selection: Identifed the most influential features for nominee prediction, including availability, offensive productivity, tactical involvement, and team success.
-- Winner Ranking Model: Trained a regression model (PCA Regression) to rank the predicted nominees, focusing on the top 3.
-- Model Evaluation: Evaluated model performance using metrics like F1 score, ROC AUC, precision, recall, RMSE, and average precision at K=3.
-- 2025 Prediction: Applied the trained models to the 2024-2025 season data to predict the 2025 Ballon d'Or winner and nominees.
-- Result Analysis: Analyzed the model's predictions, compare them with expert opinions, and discuss the key factors influencing the 2025 Ballon d'Or outcome.
-- Address Limitations: Acknowledged and discussed limitations of the model, such as bias towards attacking players and the exclusion of the 2010-2020 period.

 We’ve demonstrated how to finetune foundation vision models for in-the-wild deepfake detection.
 Specifically, ConvNeXt and Vision Transformer architectures were pretrained using contrastive language-image pairs (CLIP) and